skifford/Smokey/README.md

 - Usage in docker containers is supported.
 - Creating Smokey objects via constructors or via dependency injections.
 - Instance caching via pool is supported (similar to DI, but not quite).
-- Several methods are supported for saving application state into singleton values storage during test execution: directly storing a key-value pair, storing multiple values using attributes, and saving a value at read/write time using a property decorator.
+- Several methods for saving application state into singleton values storage during test execution without breaking chain of invocation are supported:
+  - Directly storing a key-value pair;
+  - Storing multiple values using attributes;
+  - Saving a value at read/write time using a property decorator.
-- Also searching for data in the value store in the LINQ style is supported (see more: Demo/Smokey.Demo.Features.ValuesCollecting project).
+- Also searching for data in the value storage in the LINQ style is supported (see more: Demo/Smokey.Demo.Features.ValuesCollecting project).

 ## Structure of solution
-- **Demo**
-    Contains demo projects with examples of Smokey usage.
+- **Demo** - contains demo projects with examples of Smokey usage.
 At moment there are examples for MSTest framework.
-- **Smokey**
-    Contains core classes.
+- **Smokey** - contains core classes.

 ## Quick start
 For example, MSTest framework is shown.